Herastis/Java-Technologies/README.md

 Create named queries using JPA-QL. ✔️
 Implement the repository classes. ✔️
 Create a complete test unit for the CRUD operations of at least one entity class. ✔️

+Lab 6

+A stateless session bean that offers methods for checking the availability of a period in a week. ✔️ -CheckPeriodAvailabilityRepository.java

+A stateful session bean responsible with the assignment of one or more matches.
+The assignment should be atomic, either all matches are successfully scheduled, or the transaction will be rolled back. ✔️
+-AssignMatchStatefulBean.java

+A singleton session bean that keeps an in-memory map of the current assignments.
+The map will be instantiated at application startup and updated whenever the assignments change.
+-CurrentAssignmentsSingletonBean.java